addresscloud/terraform-aws-tile-service/README.md

 The module uses Amazon API Gateway and S3 to provision a vector tile API suitable for modern mapping libraries such as [MapLibre](https://maplibre.org/) and [Mapbox](https://www.mapbox.com/).

 API Gateway is particularly useful when authorization is required to protect non-public data sources.
 S3 provides a secure and scaleable storage backend and when used with API Gateway removes the need for any server-side logic or functions.
-The module's serverless architecture means that service is highly-scaleable.
+The module's serverless architecture means that the service is highly-scaleable.

 This module is maintained by [Addresscloud](https://github.com/addresscloud/).